batuhan/InstaJS/README.md

 # InstaJS #

+### I'm not working on this anymore.
+I've moved to (nraboy/ng-cordova-oauth)[https://github.com/nraboy/ng-cordova-oauth] since I'm using Angular in my hybrid apps.

-###This is a working prototype.
-You'll need to figure out how to run it, until I have time to write a proper README.
+This was a working prototype.
+You'll need to figure out how to run it.

 InstaJS is a micro-library that lets you integrate your JavaScript application with Instagram.
 InstaJS works for both BROWSER-BASED apps and CORDOVA/PHONEGAP apps.